diospiroverde/WazzApp/README.md

 **Features**

+0.1.2 Expand contents to entire window size

-Sticky Notifications on supported systems
+0.1.1 Sticky Notifications on supported systems

-Toggle window flashing on new messages (useful to avoid double notifications in gnome)
+0.1.1 Toggle window flashing on new messages (useful to avoid double notifications in gnome)

-Hide the the Menu Bar on start
+0.1.1 Hide the the Menu Bar on start

-Start the appication minimized (useful for autostart)
+0.1.1 Start the appication minimized (useful for autostart)

-Mark all messages as read
+0.1.1 Mark all messages as read

-Mark all messages as unread
+0.1.1 Mark all messages as unread

-Archive all chats
+0.1.1 Archive all chats

-Copy images and search for text on Google by right clicking the chat
+0.1.1 Copy images and search for text on Google by right clicking the chat

 **How to Install**